Why Is Your Ex Watching You? Keys to Decoding Their Behavior

 – Neale Donald Walsch

-7) Reflect on the past: Learn from the relationship and identify areas for growth
+7) Reflect on the Past: Learn and Grow from the Relationship

 “The past is a place of reference, not a place of residence.”